“Look for the Helpers”: A Guide to Public Service Careers

 APPAM is a professional association dedicated to improving public policy and management.
 It does this through its annual research conference, peer-reviewed multidisciplinary journal, an ongoing commitment to diversity and inclusion, and initiatives fostering student participation in policymaking and management.

 A service of the Partnership for Public Service, GoGovernment is a site designed to serve as a guide for young people interested in pursuing careers in the federal government.
-It offers guides to various careers, matches your unique background with appropriate career pathways, provides tips for applying for jobs, and more.
+It provides information about various careers, matches your unique background with appropriate career pathways, provides tips for applying for jobs, and more.

 This unique website matches people interested in volunteering with activities, organizations, and missions that are important and well suited to them and located in their local areas.
 Those interested in public service who would be interested in volunteering before committing to careers or looking to build their resumes may find this a useful place to start.